FarronF/limerick-council-meetings/meetings/2022/02/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th January 2022.md

 The request for a full re-surfacing of the N21 from Dee’s Filling Station to Lacey’s Cross,

-Newcastle West will be forwarded to the TII for their consideration.--- 3
+Newcastle West will be forwarded to the TII for their consideration.
+---
+3

 6.